-Remember that the application cycle opens in June of each year, and you will want your official MCAT score to be released and ready to go when you submit your application.
+Remember that the application cycle opens in June of each year, and you will want your official MCAT score to be released and ready to go when you submit your medical school application.
 That way, your application can immediately be considered as soon as it is received, since most schools operate on rolling admissions.

-Is the January MCAT right for you?
+Is the January 2023 MCAT test date right for you?

-If you have completed all or most of your MCAT prerequisite coursework, you are definitely a candidate for taking the January exam.
+If you have completed all or most of your MCAT prerequisite coursework, you are definitely a candidate for taking the January MCAT exam.
 Even if you are completing those courses this term, you can still be ready for the January MCAT test date.